shaze/GS/README.md

-# strepB.nf
+# Streptococcus surveillance pipelines

-This is a work in progress of a Nextflow implementation of `https://github.com/BenJamesMetcalf/GBS_Scripts_Reference`.
+This is a work in progress of a Nextflow implementation of `https://github.com/BenJamesMetcalf/GBS_Scripts_Reference` and related piplines.
 The bioinformatics has not changed only the wrapping.
 Any credit due to Ben and Sopio -- errors are mine.

 # 1. Installing